10 of the most iconic YA friendships!

 Also yes, but that’s not what we’re talking about right now…

-WE LOVE THOSE #FRIENDSHIPGOALS.
-So we’re listing 5 of the most iconic friendships in YA books!
+We love a complex, unforgettable friendship (and friend group!)
+So we’re listing 10 of the most iconic friendships in YA books!

 Darius the Great Is Not Okay by Adib Khorram